 Part V of Volume I contain instructions and guidelines on coding tumor related data items.
-The type of items in this section are primary site, laterality, histology, coding and staging systems, and pediatric stating.
+Items included in this section are primary site, laterality, histology, coding and staging systems, and pediatric stating.

 V.1 Primary Site

 Primary site is the anatomic position of where the primary tumor developed.
 It is essential to identify the original (primary) site of a tumor rather than a metastatic (secondary) site.